Zethzer/Silfur-Engine/README.md

 This game engine will permit to create 3D/2D applications which need rendering or 2D/3D games on Windows 64-bits.

 Upon completion, this will be a free, open-source game engine.
-The source code is under `Zlib` license.
+The source code is under `MIT` license.

 The game engine is under active development.